AbhaySingh1026/DotNetTrainingAllHandsOn/README.md

 # C-and-DotNet-Training
-This repository will be containing all files which I have made during KelltonTech DotNet training.
+This repository contains all Hands On files which I have made during KelltonTech DotNet training.